 Creates a Tabs element.
 Allows a single dialog to have several screens, grouping options.
 The grouping is done in a single line of tabs arranged according to the tab type.
-It inherits from IupCanvas.
-It contains a IupZbox to control the groups of controls.
+It inherits from LupCanvas.
+It contains a LupZbox to control the groups of controls.
+The LupZbox is a child of the LupZanvas, so all the attributes set in the Tabs will affect its child by attribute inheritance.

+'''

-''' Ihandle IupTabs(Ihandle elem1, Ihandle elem2, ...); [in C] Ihandle IupTabsv(Ihandle elems); [in C] iuptabs{elem1, elem2, ...: iuplua_tag} -> (elem: iuplua_tag) [in I iup.tabs{elem1, elem2, ...: iuplua_tag} -> (elem: iuplua_tag) [in tabs(elem1, elem2, ...) [in LED] '''
+Ihandle IupTabs(Ihandle elem1, Ihandle elem2, ...); [in C]

+Ihandle IupTabsv(Ihandle elems); [in C]

+iuptabs{elem1, elem2, ...: ihandle} -> (elem: ihandle) [in IupLua3iup.tabs{elem1, elem2, ...: ihandle} -> (elem: ihandle) [in IupLua3tabs(elem1, elem2, ...) [in LED]

+'''